guillevazquez8/ProfileMatcher/README.md

 I've prepared some documentation to interact with the API, you can find it in `localhost:5000/apidocs`.

 I've also included some tests that you can use to check that everything is working as it should.
+For this you'll need to update `config/config_test.py` with your testing database too.

 ## Endpoints